47°F

 The Rebels led 30-27 at the half and probably felt like they squandered an opportunity to take a bigger advantage into the locker room.

-UNLV was uncharacteristically stout on the defensive end as it forced 15 turnovers and held Maryland to 36 percent from the field over the first 20 minutes.
+UNLV was uncharacteristically stout on the defensive end, holding Maryland to 36 percent shooting from the field over the first 20 minutes.

 The opening half included a bizarre technical foul on Pastner, who was agitated at Hamilton for committing a silly foul to bail Maryland out of a difficult situation.
-Pastner spun and slammed his hand down on the scorer’s table as he yelled at Hamilton and an official signaled for the violation as a confused Pastner explained he was upset with his player, not the call.
+Pastner spun and slammed his hand down on the scorer’s table as he yelled at Hamilton.
+An official signaled for the violation as a confused Pastner explained he was upset with his player, not the call.

 “I wasn’t even talking to the official at all.
 I was mad at Kimani for fouling because we had the guy trapped,” Pastner said.
 “I’ll just leave it there.”